TheHive-Project/CortexDocs/analyzer_requirements.md

 Log in to your OTX account, click on your username on the top navigation bar then on *Settings* and retrieve your OTX key and use it as the value of the `key` parameter.

+### Patrowl
+Get the current [Patrowl](https://github.com/Patrowl/PatrowlManager) report for a fdqn, a domain or an IP address.

+The analyzer comes in only one flavor. **Patrowl_GetReport**

+#### Requirements
+You need a running [Patrowl](https://github.com/Patrowl/PatrowlManager)

+You need to install a [Patrowl](https://github.com/Patrowl/PatrowlManager) instance or to have access to one to use the analyzer.
+Supply the following parameters to the analyzer in order to use it:

+- `url`: The PatrowlManager service URL
+- `api_key`: A valid API Key of a Patrowl user

 ### PhishTank
 Query [PhishTank](https://www.phishtank.com/) to assess whether a URL has